 All authorised users must comply with the terms and conditions of vessel entry to the Rottnest Island Reserve.

 Authorised user fees pay a per metre fee in addition to the annual admission fee.
-Fees are calculated by the length listed on the boat registration certificate issued by Department of Transport and are details in the current seasons application form.
+Fees are calculated by the length listed on the boat registration certificate issued by Department of Transport.

 Annual admission fees also apply and vary dependent on the registered length of the vessel.